gabrieljiglau/LinearRegression/README.md

 * **The relationships are modelled using linear functions whose unknown parameters are estimated from the data**

-* **The model is fitted using least squares errors parameter estimation by minimizing the sum of the squares of residuals (a residual being the difference between an observed value and the fitted value provided by a model**
+* **For uni-variate linear regression, the model is fitted using least squares errors by minimizing the sum of the squares of residuals (a residual being the difference between an observed value and the fitted value provided by the model)**

+* **For multi-variate linear regression, the objective is to minimize a global error (mean squared error) by using gradient descent**